The Two Widows

 The Two Widows (Dvĕ vdovy) is a two-act Czech opera by Bedřich Smetana based on the libretto of Emanuel František Züngel.
 The libretto is based on Jean Pierre Felicien Mallefille's one-act play Les deux veuves.
 The opera was composed between June 1873 and January 1874, and its premiere took place on 27 March 1874 at the Prague Czech Theatre under the direction of Smetana.
 However, this premiere was not successful and the opera was rewritten in 1874.
 The spoken dialogue was replaced by through-composed recitatives and some of the music and characters were reworked.
 The second premiere on 20 October 1874 was very successful.
 A further revised version was premiered on 17 March 1878, under Adolf Čech.

 For a later performance in Hamburg in 1882 "Smetena reluctan[t]ly added a trio in act 1 and an alternative ending to Anežka's aria in act 2, and consented to a redivision of the opera into three acts".

 Performance history

 The US premiere took place in New York on 23 October 1949 and it was first given in the UK on 17 June 1963 at the Guildhall School of Music.
+In December 1993 it was produced by English National Opera at the London Coliseum, with Marie McLaughlin and Anne-Marie Owens as the two widows, David Rendall as Ladislav and Donald Adams as Mumlal.

 Kurt Honolka provided a German version in 1958.

-The opera was presented by Scottish Opera in 2008 at the Edinburgh Festival.
+The opera was presented by Scottish Opera in January 1980 at the Theatre Royal Glasgow with Dennis O'Neill and William McCue among the cast, conducted by Guy Woolfenden, and then in 2008 at the Edinburgh Festival.